Reapplying for LLB Part II

 On this page, you will find the following information:

-If you have already been admitted to LLB part I, you do not need to reapply.
-However, if you wish to improve your grades in LAW 121G, LAW 131 and/or LAW 141, you can repeat these courses under a Certificate of Proficiency (COP).
+If you have passed LAW 121G, LAW 131 and/or LAW 141 and you wish to improve your grades, you can repeat these courses under a Certificate of Proficiency (COP).

 2026 LLB Part II Requirements

-To be eligible to be considered for selection into LLB Part II 2026 onwards, you need:
+To be eligible for LLB Part II admission in 2026 onwards, you must meet the following requirements:

-- LLB Part I Courses: You must pass LAW 121G and pass LAW 131 and LAW 141 with at least a C+
+- LLB Part I Courses: You must pass LAW 121G with at least a C- grade and Pass LAW 131 and LAW 141 with at least a C+ grade

 - WTR Course: You must pass a the 15 point Waipapa Taumata Rau (WTR) course relevant to your non-law degree

-- Non-Law Courses: You must have completed at least 75 points of non-law university degree courses at bachelor’s level or above, excluding courses ‘Pass/Fail’ courses (including the WTR course)
+- Non-Law Courses: You must have completed at least 75 points of non-law university courses at bachelor’s level or above (See below for courses that are excluded from this requirement)

 - Overall GPA: You must have passed all eight courses (120 points) with an overall average GPA of at least 3.00 (C+)